Boldmen CR4: Development and launch

-In July 2021, Boldmen, which was founded a year earlier by Harald Käs, Michael Käs, and Friedhelm Wiesmann, presented its first car in the form of the 2-door, 2-seat CR4 roadster.
+In July 2021, Boldmen, which was founded a year earlier by Harald Käs, Michael Käs, and Friedhelm Wiesmann, presented its first car in the form of the two-door CR4 roadster.
 The third generation of the BMW Z4 was used as the basis for the development of the vehicle, visually significantly modifying it, also implementing proprietary technical changes.

 The Boldmen has developed its own exterior design, with widely spaced headlamps as well as the distinctive hexagonal-shaped centrally located air intake.
 The rear part of the body has also undergone changes, with a widely spaced Boldmen inscription, as well as the pattern of the front part of the body - lamp shades with cased lenses.
 The BMW 3-liter six-cylinder B58 engine, which initially powers the Z4 in the M40i variant, has undergone extensive changes.
 As a result, the vehicle develops a maximum power of 300 kW and 610 Nm of torque, allowing it to reach an electronically limited top speed of 250 km/h and accelerate from 0-100 km/h in 3.9 seconds.
 The CR4 S variant has power upgraded to 500 PS and 700 Nm of torque, with an electronically limited top speed of 270 km/h and a 0-100 km/h time of 3.7 seconds.
 The exhaust system has been redesigned, leaving only the 8-speed automatic transmission unchanged.